That Was Me: Latin American Individuals and Identities in Medicine

 Being given that opportunity to succeed is crucial for members of the Latin American community who are often denied the chances their white counterparts get.

 “When somebody comes to you, like I did with my chief, and says, ‘Hey, I’d really like to do this,’ say, ‘Go!
 Do it!’”
-Maria Juarez-Reyes, MD, nods.
+Clinical Associate Professor of Primary Care and Population Health Maria Juarez-Reyes, PhD, MD, nods.

-When Juarez-Reyes wanted to institute a new practice of behavioral health group medical visits in the Division of Primary Care and Population Health, Sang-ick Chang, MD, gave her the go-ahead.
+When Juarez-Reyes wanted to institute a new practice of behavioral health group medical visits in the Division of Primary Care and Population Health, Division Chief Sang-ick Chang, MD, gave her the go-ahead.
 She is grateful for that approval, but approval for such medically generative projects should be the norm for Latin American medical professionals, not contingent upon individual supervisors.

 “I was bold enough to ask.
 He was generous enough to offer support.
 Offer that space more.
 People have ideas.
 Just encourage them,” Juarez-Reyes emphasizes.